-- We derive substantial revenues from companies in the oil and natural gas exploration and production industry, which is a historically cyclical industry with levels of activity that are directly affected by the levels and volatility of oil and natural gas prices. - Our business is subject to risks related to climate change, including transition risks such as evolving climate change regulation, fuel conservation measures, shifting consumer preferences, technological advances and negative shift in market perception towards the oil and natural gas industry and associated businesses, any of which could result in increased operating expenses and capital costs and adversely affect our financial results.
+We derive substantial revenues from companies in the oil and natural gas exploration and production industry, which is a historically cyclical industry with levels of activity that are directly affected by the levels and volatility of oil and natural gas prices.

-- Our operations may be impacted by changing macroeconomic conditions, including inflation. - Ongoing and future acquisitions by us may create additional risks. - We must continue to comply with the Jones Act's citizenship requirements. - Imposition of laws, executive actions or regulatory initiatives to restrict, delay or cancel leasing, permitting or drilling activities in deepwaters of the U.S. or foreign countries may reduce demand for our services and products and have a material adverse effect on our business, financial condition or results of operations. - We may not be able to complete the construction of our remaining two newbuilds and may experience delays or cost overruns related to such newbuilds if construction is resumed. - We operate in a highly competitive industry. - We have certain customer concentrations, and the loss of a significant customer would adversely impact our financial results. - The early termination of or inability to renew contracts for our vessels could have an adverse effect on our operations. - Our contracts with the United States government might not be renewed, or may impose additional requirements. - Our operations in international markets and shipyard activities in foreign shipyards subjects us to risks inherent in conducting business internationally. - · Our operations may be materially adversely affected by tropical storms and hurricanes.
+- Our operations may be impacted by changing macroeconomic conditions, including inflation. - Ongoing and future acquisitions by us may create additional risks. - We must continue to comply with the Jones Act's citizenship requirements. - Imposition of laws, executive actions or regulatory initiatives to restrict, delay or cancel leasing, permitting or drilling activities in deepwaters of the U.S. or foreign countries may reduce demand for our services and products and have a material adverse effect on our business, financial condition or results of operations. - We may not be able to complete the construction of our remaining two newbuilds and may experience delays or cost overruns related to such newbuilds if construction is resumed. - We operate in a highly competitive industry. - In addition to industry concentrations, we have certain customer concentrations, and the loss of a significant customer would adversely impact our financial results. - The early termination of or inability to renew contracts for our vessels could have an adverse effect on our operations. - Our contracts with the United States government might not be renewed, or may impose additional requirements. - Our operations in international markets and shipyard activities in foreign shipyards subjects us to risks inherent in conducting business internationally. - Our operations may be materially adversely affected by tropical storms and hurricanes. - Our business may be subject to risks related to climate change, including physical risks such as increased adverse weather patterns and transition risks such as evolving climate change regulation, alternative fuel measures and/or mandates, shifting consumer preferences, technological advances and negative shifts in market perception towards the oil and natural gas industry and associated businesses, any of which could result in increased operating expenses and capital costs or decreased resources and adversely affect our financial results.